-What if a student or staff member is unable to tolerate wearing a face covering?
+30. What if a student or staff member is unable to tolerate wearing a face covering?
+(Updated 9/9/20)

-Individuals who have a condition or medical contraindication (e.g., difficulty breathing) that prevents them from wearing a face covering are required to provide documentation from the individual's physician.
+Individuals who have a condition or medical contraindication (e.g., difficulty breathing) that prevents them from wearing a face covering are required to provide documentation from the individual's healthcare provider.
 These persons may wear a face shield in lieu of a face covering; however social distancing must be strictly enforced.
 Measures to reduce risk of exposure for these persons should be implemented where possible.